Leafs fail to make most of chances, pushed to brink of elimination - Article - TSN

 And yet there were other chances for the Leafs that went nowhere, like a two-on-one play from Marner to Marleau that was turned aside by Tuukka Rask, followed by a failed breakaway attempt by Marner that he later lamented on not getting a better shot off.

-Rask was sensational all night, and by far outdueled Frederik Andersen at the other end after Andersen put on a show in Game 3 with a 40-save performance.
+Rask was sensational all night, and by far outduelled Frederik Andersen at the other end after Andersen put on a show in Game 3 with a 40-save performance.

 When the Bruins had their opportunities, they had little trouble putting pucks past Andersen.
 A bad pinch by Jake Gardiner turned into an odd-man rush score by Brad Marchand, and a similar turnover at the offensive blueline by Travis Dermott materialized into a two-on-one goal by Jake DeBrusk in the third.
 That was the game for Toronto.